Dispersal density estimation across scales: Introduction

 \subsection{Dispersal inference in applications}

-We briefly present some specific application domains compatible with the approach of dispersal inference as described in Section \ref{sec: dispersal inference setting}.
-Admittedly, further adjustments may be needed in order to be directly applicable in a given application; in particular, there might be a natural one-to-one correspondence between parents and children or not.
+We briefly present some specific application dom\-ains compatible with the approach of dispersal inference as described in Section \ref{sec: dispersal inference setting}.
+Admit\-tedly, further adjustments may be needed in order to be directly applicable; in particular, there might be a natural one-to-one correspondence between parents and children or not.